Latest Posts

 God restored the fortunes of Judah and Jerusalem first when King Cyrus of Persia issued his edict in 534 B.C. allowing them to return under Zerubbabel to the old land to rebuild it.
 This was followed later by the edict of King Artaxerxes in 458 B.C., who authorized and paid for the reconstruction of the wall around Jerusalem in the time of Nehemiah.

-But at that time there was no great judgment of nations at the valley Jehoshaphat.
+But at that time there was no great judgment of nations at the valley of Jehoshaphat.
 That appears to be an end-time prophecy attached to the prophecy of Judah’s restoration.

 When Rome destroyed Jerusalem in 70 A.D., this presented a second opportunity for the people of Judah to repent and be restored.
 They have failed to do so to this day.
 The conditions for Judah’s restoration have not been fulfilled, and yet men are convinced that Judah has been restored and that the Jewish takeover of Jerusalem in 1967 completed that fulfillment of prophecy.